Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 Alabama Performance Insights

-- The Crimson Tide average 119.5 points per 100 possessions on offense (first in college basketball), and give up 91.4 points per 100 possessions (219th in college basketball).
+- The Crimson Tide put up 119.5 points per 100 possessions (first in college basketball), while giving up 91.4 points per 100 possessions (219th in college basketball).

 - Alabama has committed 12.2 turnovers per game (189th in college basketball play) while forcing 12 (202nd in college basketball).